winterphase/winterphase/README.md

 - 👋 Hi, I’m @winterphase
 - 👀 I’m interested in ...
 SQL and Backend Development
 - 🌱 I’m currently learning ...
-HTML, CSS & JavaScript
+C#/dotnet
 - 💞️ I’m looking to collaborate on ... nada
 - 📫 How to reach me ... don't